Forms IV and V (Years 10 and 11)

 PHYSICAL EDUCATION

 Students in Forms IV and V have three lessons a week.
-Two of these lessons will be Games lessons in which our key sports – Lacrosse and Netball – will take place, alongside a range of other options for pupils to explore and try out.
+Two of these lessons will be PE lessons in which our key sports – Lacrosse and Netball – will take place, alongside a range of other options for students to explore and try out.
 We aim for all students to find sports which they enjoy and where they can increase their competency and confidence.

 The aim of the course is to help students to: